Secure Browser service

 Select the type of secure browser to publish: external unauthenticated (default) or external authenticated.
 Then click Continue.

-Enter the name and start URL.
-Select the region and then click Publish.
+- When you are done, click Publish.
 When the publishing completes, the Manage tab lists the browser you published.

 Use the Citrix Cloud Library to add subscribers (users) to the secure browser you created.
 Click the right arrow at the end of the row to expand a details pane containing a link to the Library.